 The most commonly used bills of sale in Hawaii are the general bill of sale, a motor vehicle bill of sale, a boat bill of sale, and a gun bill of sale.

+Yes.
 A notarized bill of sale is required if you're registering a vehicle that was previously registered in another state.
 If you're buying the vehicle from a dealership, the dealership will likely complete the registration process on your behalf.
-If they don't you'll need to complete an Application for Registration Form CS-L (MVR) 1, provide a current Hawaii vehicle inspection certificate, and active duty service members who are not state residents will need to complete a Non-Resident Certificate, Form CS-L (MVR) 50.
+If they don't, you'll need to complete an Application for Registration Form CS-L (MVR) 1, provide a current Hawaii vehicle inspection certificate, and active duty service members who are not state residents will need to complete a Non-Resident Certificate, Form CS-L (MVR) 50.
 You must also be prepared to pay all associated fees.
 A partial list of forms may be found here.

 For vehicles registered out of state, you'll need a bill of sale, a current out of state registration, a current Hawaii vehicle inspection certificate, and a completed CSL-L (MVR) 27.

-Yes, a Hawaii bill of sale is required to register a boat.
+Yes.
+A Hawaii bill of sale is required to register a boat.
 The bill of sale must be notarized.
 To register the boat, you'll need to complete a Vessel Registration Form, present a Hawaiian driver's license or state ID card, and pay the registration fees.